 Sustainability has three primary components:

-- Social responsibility: style=”font-weight: 400;”> Social responsibility entails being conscious of your positive and negative impact on people and the environment.
+- Social responsibility:<span style=”font-weight: 400;”> Social responsibility entails being conscious of your positive and negative impact on people and the environment.
 You move forward understanding the value chain, local and global communities, and how your footprint is directly linked to all things.

 - Economic development: Sustainability can protect the environment and economic growth.
 The development of renewable resources, technologies, protocols, and techniques decreases conventional, harmful processes.
 It also builds up industries with green solutions and creates new skills and market opportunities.